Great Website Design Isn’t Pretty. It’s Effective.

 In both layouts the firm name is the third place viewers’ eyes go.
 Excellent.

-In the “Icons” design, the important content headline, “Vedder Price’s New London Office” is the fourth visual point, and viewers spent 2.5 seconds reading it, then spent 4 seconds scanning the supporting News paragraph.
+In the “Icons” design, the important content headline is the fourth visual point, and viewers spent 2.5 seconds reading it, then spent 4 seconds scanning the supporting News paragraph.
 That’s good.

 In the “Hats” layout, the actual information we want them to remember is not noticed until the SEVENTH Fixation Point.
 This layout takes a bit too long to get to the real information, and we risk losing the viewers before they learn what we want them to know.

-When the viewers DID get to that paragraph on the “Hats” design (left), they only spent a scant 2.5 seconds reading it.
+When the viewers did get to that paragraph on the “Hats” design (left), they only spent a scant 2.5 seconds reading it.
 Contrast that to the “Icons” layout (right), where they stayed for 4 seconds — spending substantially more time reading that same paragraph.
+So, with this data, which one would you use?

 What’s the point?